jeffriechers/NetScaler_Terraform_Template/Readme.md

 8. After your configuration is deployed, you now can setup High Availability for your NetScaler pair.
 Make sure to setup the STAYPRIMARY and STAYSECONDARY on the nodes before linking them to keep the unit with the config from being overwritten with null data.

 ## WHATS NEW
-10-3-2023
+10-10-2023
+- Added Message Actions and Responder Policies for Blocking non-US or non-US and non-Canada public IPs for virtual servers
+- Bind Responder policy to public VIP to protect access 10-3-2023
 - Variables.example has been uploaded from my test environment if you have questions as to what values would look like.
 - Added an order field for Certificate Binding to prevent collisions with SNI binding multiple certs to a single entity.